From research assignments to staying connected with friends, students heavily rely on the internet for various activities.

 The steps listed here are simple and most stem from common sense.

-Most importantly, protect your identity and online activity with a VPN like Surfshark.
-With Surfshark VPN, you can confidently browse the internet knowing that your identity is secure and anonymous.
+Most importantly, protect your identity and online activity with a VPN like Norton.
+With Norton’s VPN, you can confidently browse the internet knowing that your identity is secure and anonymous.

 Being a student is all about learning, growth, and progress.